 - Bootcamps (intensive long term fundamental series of courses structured around key subject of matter).

-The Coding Bootcamp will serve the local demand for employable skills in coding and web development / web design.
+The Coding Bootcamp serves the local demand for employable skills in coding and web development / web design.
 It will help local people to develop the necessary skills to market themselves, to make them competitive in the tech market, and to build their own projects.
 At our Coding Bootcamp, students will become proficient programmers, ready for an entry level web developer position.
 Students learn by doing, gaining hands-on experience, a project portfolio, and possibly a reference for their resume.
 Participants will learn the specific tech skills for front-end mobile responsive web development, including object oriented programming basics, HTML, CSS, Java Script, and PHP, along with modern CMS including WordPress and Joomla or Drupal.

 Business Bootcamp participants will be guided through an entrepreneurial evaluation and discovery.
 The program will then address the essential parts of the business processes: strategy, marketing, sales, operations, and execution.
 Open Hub mentors will evaluate strategies of existing businesses as well as facilitate SWOT-analysis for businesses.
 Participants will learn to leverage collaborative brainstorming and the co-working atmosphere, and revenue marketing, which transforms marketing from a cost center to a profit center.
 They will discover how qualified sales are earned, how to engage customers, and ultimately increase sales revenue and how to use metrics, analytics, and measurement as core tools to influence revenue performance management as well as the other side of the marketing/revenue equation.
 Finally, they will get help finding professional and suitable resources to grow their businesses including web tools and techniques used by successful startups and growing businesses.